riboseinc/digicert/README.md

 #### Order Client Digital Signature Plus

-Use this interface to order a Order Client Digital Signature Plus
+Use this interface to order a Client Digital Signature Plus

 ```ruby
 Digicert::Order::DigitalSignaturePlus.create(